wadmiraal/docker-drupal/README.md

 This will clear the cache of your Drupal site.
 All other commands will function as well.

+### Using Drupal Console

+Similarly to Drush, Drupal Console can also be run locally, and execute commands remotely.
+Create a new file called `~/.console/sites/docker.yml` and add the following contents:

+	# ~/.console/sites/docker.yml
+	wadmiraal_drupal:
+		root: /var/www
+		host: localhost
+		port: 8022 # Or any other port you specify when running the container
+		user: root
+		console: drupal

+You can now call something like:

+	drupal --target=docker.wadmiraal_drupal module:download ctools 8.x-3.0-alpha19

+You can find more information about Drupal Console [in the official documentation](https://hechoendrupal.gitbooks.io/drupal-console/content/en/using/how-to-use-drupal-console-in-a-remote-installation.html).

 ### Running tests

 If you want to run tests, you may need to take some additional steps.
 Drupal's Simpletest will use cURL to simulate user interactions with a freshly installed site when running tests.
 This "virtual" site resides under `http://localhost:[forwarded ip]`.
 This gives issues, though, as the *container* uses port `80`.
 By default, the container's virtual host will actually listen to *any* port, but you still need to tell Apache on which ports it should bind.
 By default, it will bind on `80` *and* `8080`, so if you use the above examples, you can start running your tests straight away.
 But, if you choose to forward to a different port, you must add it to Apache's configuration and restart Apache.
 You can simply do the following: